Chapter 10: Presentation

 Contract asset recognised for the entity’s performance

 On 1 January 20X8, an entity enters into a contract to transfer Products A and B to a customer in exchange for CU1,000.
-The contract stipulates that Product A must be delivered first, and payment for its delivery is contingent upon the subsequent delivery of Product B. In essence, the full consideration of CU1,000 is only due after both Products A and B are transferred to the customer.
-Thus, until both products are delivered, the entity doesn’t possess an unconditional right to consideration (a receivable).
+The contract requires Product A to be delivered first and states that payment for the delivery of Product A is conditional on the delivery of Product B. In other words, the consideration of CU1,000 is due only after the entity has transferred both Products A and B to the customer.
+Consequently, the entity does not have a right to consideration that is unconditional (a receivable) until both Products A and B are transferred to the customer.

-The entity identifies two distinct promises within the contract: transferring Product A and transferring Product B. It allocates CU400 to the performance obligation of transferring Product A and CU600 to the performance obligation of transferring Product B, based on their respective stand-alone selling prices.
-Revenue recognition occurs for each performance obligation individually, coinciding with the transfer of control of the respective product to the customer.
+The entity identifies the promises to transfer Products A and B as performance obligations and allocates CU400 to the performance obligation to transfer Product A and CU600 to the performance obligation to transfer Product B on the basis of their relative stand-alone selling prices.
+The entity recognises revenue for each respective performance obligation when control of the product transfers to the customer.

 The entity satisfies the performance obligation to transfer Product A: